openstack/glance/doc/source/statuses.rst

 * ``queued``

   The image identifier has been reserved for an image in the Glance registry.
-No image data has been uploaded to Glance.
+No image data has been uploaded to Glance and the image size was not explicitly set to zero on creation.

 * ``saving``